The luminosity function and clustering of bright quasars in the FLAMINGO cosmological simulations: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the FLAMINGO team for making their simulations available.
 We thank Rob McGibbon for help with the simulation outputs.
 We acknowledge helpful conversations with the ENIGMA group at UC Santa Barbara and Leiden University.
 JFH and EP acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 885301).
-ADD GRANT COVERING WILL This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
+WM acknowledges support by the Dutch Research Council (NWO) through the Dark Universe Science Collaboration (OCENW.XL21.XL21.025).
+This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.